LeBron James' son Bronny James hospitalized following cardiac arrest

 "While practicing Bronny James suffered a cardiac arrest.
 Medical staff was able to treat Bronny and take him to the hospital.
 He is now stable and no longer in ICU.
 We ask for respect and privacy for the James family and we will update media when there is more information."

+Tarek Fattal of the LA Daily News has covered James over the years as a high school player and commented that something like this could have been catastrophic.

+"I don't know the details of why Bronny collapsed, but it sounds like it was not contact related, he just fell ...
+Thank God for the USC medical staff that were kind of able to get him back on track and able to get him to Cedars-Sinai hospital," said Fattal.

-James is a 6-foot-3 guard who attended Sierra Canyon School in Chatsworth, California, and signed with the Trojans this offseason.
+James,18, is a 6-foot-3 guard who attended Sierra Canyon School in Chatsworth, California and signed with the Trojans this offseason.

 He received two of the highest honors for high school boys basketball players when he was named a 2023 McDonald's All American and selected to play on Team USA for the 2023 Nike Hoop Summit.